QUICK ANSWER

 Exam question pattern: "A borrower applied for a mortgage on Monday.
 When must the lender deliver the Loan Estimate?"
 Answer: by end of Thursday (3 business days later, assuming no holidays).

 Exam question pattern: "The Closing Disclosure is delivered to the borrower on Friday.
 What is the earliest day closing can occur?"
-Answer: Wednesday (3 business days later, counting Saturday as a business day under RESPA's definition but not Sunday; count backward from exam's usage).
+Answer: Wednesday, assuming no federal holidays.
+For this TRID waiting-period rule, Saturday counts, Sunday does not, and the closing happens after three full countable days.

 Note: "business day" under TRID for the 3-day CD rule includes all calendar days except Sundays and federal holidays.
 So Saturday counts as a business day for this specific rule.
 The Loan Estimate 3-day rule uses a slightly different "business day" definition (excludes both Saturday and Sunday), which is why exam questions sometimes set up traps.
 The safe memory hook: the 3-day CD rule uses the more expansive business-day definition that counts Saturdays.